esotericpig/EkoScape/README.md

 On Linux, to test the Windows icon in the exe (after downloading), you can use `wine explorer` and navigate to the folder to check it out.

 To update dependencies, update your `vcpkg` clone and then run `vcpkg x-update-baseline` in this project's folder.
 Clean any build folders and then test building & playing the game.

+There are various scripts in the [scripts/](scripts/) folder for development, but not necessary, just for convenience.

 ## Code Notes ##